Lepovirta/yahe/README.md

 * [NPM][] (usually ships with Node.JS)
 * [Browserify][] with NPM

-All the code for YAHE is located in the `src/` directory, and `yahe.js` is just the build output.
+All the code for YAHE is located in the `src/` directory, and `yahe.js` and `yahe.user.js` are just the build outputs.
 If you have Browserify installed, you can execute `build.sh` file using a Bourne shell (`sh`) compatible shell to build the final script.

 The entry point for YAHE is in the `main.js` file, which does all the initialization.
 It imports most of the code from other source files, and it's a good place to start reading the code.

+If you want to change the settings for the script, change the values in `defaults.js` source file.
+Remember to rebuild the final script.

 ## License